vuejs/docs/src/guide/essentials/watchers.md

   }
 )

-// Array aus mehreren Quellen
-watch([x, () => y.value], ([newX, newY]) => {
+// Array from multiple sources watch([x, () => y.value], ([newX, newY]) => {
   console.log(`x is ${newX} and y is ${newY}`)
 })